 1) View of the target.
-Adversaries want to observe vulnerabilities so they need a good view.
+Terrorists want to observe vulnerabilities so they need a good view.

 2) Cover and concealment.
-Adversaries need to be able to apply cover and concealment tactics using ruses as noted above.
+Terrorists need to be able to apply cover and concealment tactics using ruses as noted above.

 3) Safety and Exit.
-Adversaries need a safe route to enter and exit the site.
+Terrorists need a safe route to enter and exit the site.

 Once you identify where red zones are most likely to be located, you can now identify the green zones.
 Green zones are where you position your team to best observe adversaries without being observed.
 At places of worship with security teams, security members receiving intelligence information relating to a possible attack will position themselves in green zones to observe those in red zones.

 Houses of Worship without security teams will want to at least be cognizant of surveillance detection and suspicious activities to report to law enforcement.
 Staff and other members could benefit from training to recognizing suspicious indicators as noted in the following paragraph.

 Following are a few suspicious activities you might observe around your facility: